jasonemiller/jasonemiller.github.io/_posts/2023-05-19-newsletter-for-radio-club.md

 Here are some ideas we’ve been kicking around for fall.

-*	Remember that weather that the US military shot out of the sky?
+*	Remember that weather baloon that the US military shot out of the sky?
 Let’s make and fly a couple of those
 *	Playing with LORA for remote sensors and whatever.
 *	Using amateur radio frequencies with drone-based research and applications.
 *	Getting involved in the activities like ‘Parks on the Air’, and ‘Summits on the Air’.